BernhardPosselt/backendsec/presentation.md

 If we don't specify 123 as mime-type, **file.php.123** will be executed as PHP m/

+Chrome + IE sniffing: Chrome and IE try to find out the mimetype by parsing the file -> execute code from txt files

 --

 ### File Upload Prevention
+* Use a separate static content server and domain
+* Add  X-Content-Type-Options: nosniff  to prevent content sniffing
 * Generate filename, **NEVER, EVER** use user supplied mime types or names (**$_FILES[‘uploadedfile’][‘name’]:**, **$_FILES[‘uploadedfile’][‘type’]**)
 * NodeJS same issue
 * Do not execute anything from the upload directory (no include, require)